blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1919: Paris Peace Conference and the establishment of League of Nations
 	- The League of Nations was established to make sure that countries don't invade other countries
 		- That's when all countries were fixed and decided
+		- US didn't join it because Article X would require it to help other nations under war, which threated
 	- The Allied powers had to decide what to do about the German colonies in Africa and the Pacific, and the Arabic-speaking provinces of the Ottoman Empire.
 	- The Allied powers originally wanted to annex the captured lands of the Central powers, but instead, they decided to just supervise it until the inhabitants decide to achieve self-governance and independence.
 	- So the League of Nations Mandates were also set up